 Above & below: Of the 66 burials that make up Row EE, which runs the length of the cemetery, only seven are identified.
 Four of these are Australian dead from late 1917, two at the end of the row, nearest the camera, one the cream-coloured headstone further along, and another in the section of the row furthest away from the camera.

 All the burials in this row are post-war, hence the number of unidentified men who lie here.
 Among the headstones at the far end of Row EE are the remaining three identified men in the row, early casualties from 1914 & 1915, whose bodies were brought here after the war.

 A single South African burial lies in Row F alongside a Gunner of the R.F.A., both killed on 14th October 1917, and three men of the Royal Fusiliers, killed the following day.
 A considerable number of artillerymen are buried in the cemetery, perhaps unsurprisingly.
 As the battle slowly moved east, and the site of this cemetery fell further behind the front lines, artillery would have moved up to follow the advancing infantry, presumably to positions somewhere around here.
 Enemy shells would seek them out, and this cemetery proved to be the final resting place for 26 men of the Royal Field Artillery, and 27 of the Royal Garrison Artillery.

 Chilly, eh, Balders?
 Let’s move on to Track X. Which will be just as cold…

-This is also the first in a series of occasional posts that will cover all the cemeteries containing British casualties sustained during the Third Battle of Ypres between July & November 1917.
+This is also the first in a series of occasional posts that will cover most of the cemeteries containing British casualties sustained during the Third Battle of Ypres between July & November 1917.
 Track X will be Part Two.
 Further parts will appear as and when.